Locations

 Securing the Location

-Ideally, the location will be free – if not, a deal will have to be negotiated with the property owner.
-If you are lucky enough to get the location for free, offer some sort of compensation or gift to show your appreciation.
+Ideally, the location will be free (but usually not) – if not, standard rates of the location will apply or a deal will have to be negotiated with the property owner.
+If you can procure the location for free, you could offer some sort of compensation or gift to show your appreciation.
 Make sure you get the deal in writing.
-Additionally, you will have to (if necessary):
+Additionally, you may have to:

 Location Golden Rule